What commands are available in a batch file?

-Tip: You can keep going to %2, %3, and so on.
-For example, you could use %2 for a middle name and %3 as the last name.
+Tip: You can keep going to %2, %3, etc. For example, you could use %2 for a middle name and %3 as the last name.

 Two colons in front of any line are one of two ways of adding remarks into the batch file without displaying or executing that line when the batch file is run.
 Unlike REM, this line is not shown regardless if ECHO off is in the batch file.

 By adding a colon in front of a word, such as LABEL, you create a category, more commonly known as a label.
 A label allows you to skip to certain sections of a batch file such as the end of the batch file.
 Also see GOTO.

 A call is used to run another batch file within a batch file.
 When the batch file that is called is completed, the remainder of the original batch file is completed.
 If the batch file does not exist, you get an error.

 See our how to use choice and set in a batch file page for an example of how you can create options in your batch file.
 Further information about each of these commands can also be found on the choice and set page.